 Punch biopsy instrument.
 Photo by MarVistaVet.

-A skin biopsy is required to determine if the condition is in fact one of the pemphigus diseases and if so, which one.
+A skin biopsy is required to determine if the condition is one of the pemphigus diseases and if so, which one.
 A skin biopsy is generally done with a local anesthetic (unless the nose or face is to be sampled, in which case a more general sedative is usually necessary).
-An instrument called a punch biopsy is used to remove a small round plug of skin in a cookie cutter-type fashion.
-If possible, it is helpful to have a pathologist who specializes in reading skin tissues process the sample.
+An instrument called a punch biopsy is used to remove a small round plug of skin in a cookie-cutter fashion.
+It is best to have a pathologist who specializes in reading skin tissues process the sample.

 The treatment for pemphigus foliaceus is immune-suppression.
 In about 50 percent of patients, this is achieved with high doses of corticosteroids (either prednisone or dexamethasone.
 Secondary infections are common and antibiotic therapy is required.
 Anti-bacterial baths may also help.